L&S Advice for Departments: Collecting and reviewing learning outcomes (for the expedited project)

 Below is some high-level advice to help departments think through what is the best way to approach collecting and review course learning outcomes in your department for the expedited project.
 The specific approaches you choose will depend on the culture, governance procedures, and expectations in your department.

-(1) Kick-off the process for collecting and submitting Course Learning Outcomes (CLOs) by contacting L&S TLA.
+(1) Starting the Expedited Collection process for Course Learning Outcomes

-- Read the “Overview” that provides information about the scope of the project.
+- Read L&S: Expedited project for collecting Course Learning Outcomes (CLO),which provides information about the scope of the project.

 - Contact Sara Stephenson, in L&S TLA, when the department are ready to start the process.

-- Sara will provide the department with a CLO input spreadsheet; it will include the courses that are the focus of the expedited project, and important information about them.
+- Sara will provide the department with a simple learning outcome collection tool.
+The tool will include the courses that are the focus of the expedited project, and important information about them

 (2) Determine how the department will collect learning outcomes for your courses.

-- Identify who will be collecting department CLOs and adding them to the spreadsheet.
+- Identify who will be collecting course learning outcomes and adding them to the collection tool.

-- Consider how you will collect them.
+- Determine how you will collect them.
 Examples: online form (Qualtrics or Google), online spreadsheets, more simple methods like email.

 - Think about how to prompt instructors for the specific information you need (for example, the undergrad/grad/both labels for courses with the graduate attribute).

 - At a minimum, learning outcomes must meet L&S Guidelines for Course Learning Outcomes (CLOs)

 - Determine if the department has additional expectations or advice for instructors beyond this.